victorzappi/LDSP/README.md

 You can potentially edit this link to download future NDK releases.
 Alternatively,
 you can install the NDK via Homebrew, here is how: [https://macappstore.org/android-ndk/](https://macappstore.org/android-ndk/)
-To find the installation path, try:
+To find the installation path, open a terminal and try (the NDK contains several versions of clang for Android cross-compilation):
   ```console
 	sudo find / -name 'clang++'
   ```

 - **CMake**: a tool that makes it easier to build projects in C++.
-It is officially supported by Google for Android app development and it comes in very hand to run the Android NDK C++ tool chain!
+It is officially supported by Google for Android app development and it comes in very handy to run the Android NDK C++ toolchain!
 Download: [https://cmake.org/download/](https://cmake.org/download/)
 Install: [https://cmake.org/install/](https://cmake.org/install/)